 You make sure their pack is full of all the food and water they need, that they have appropriate clothing for the next leg (in Leadville, runners have a river crossing, 15,000+ feet of elevation change, and very chilly nights, so this is a must!).

 The crew is critical because you need at least one person who is reasonably well-rested, not worried about running, and whose sole focus is “do we have everything we need?”
 This only gets more important as the race goes on and the runner’s cognitive abilities and general executive decision making get more and more compromised.
 You’re their back-up brain!
-Plus, seeing friends and loved ones at intervals throughout the race is a big morale boost for runners.
+Plus it’s a big morale boost for runners to see friends and loved ones throughout the race .

 What does it mean to be a pacer?